Shauanaa/ME462/README.md

 The mini robot is controlled by:

-- Advanced path-planning algorithms
-- Real-time sensor data processing
-- Machine learning models for adaptive gameplay
-- Wireless communication with the main air hockey system
+- Wireless communication with the main computer using socket connection

 ## 🤝 Contribution